outreachy/website/docs/email-workflow.md

  EM3.
 MentorApproval changes status to PENDING
       - Send email to mentor approvers (the community coordinators) to review
-      - Use email template home/templates/home/email/mentor-review.txt
+      - Use email template home/templates/home/email/mentorapproval-pending.txt

  EM4.
 MentorApproval changes status to APPROVED
       - Send email to MentorApproval submitters (the approved mentors) for next steps
-      - Use email template home/templates/home/email/mentor-approval.txt

- EM5.
-Project and Participation status is APPROVED:
-      - Subscribe all approved mentors to the mentors mailing list
-      - Use email template home/templates/home/email/mentor-list-subscribe.txt
+      - Use email template home/templates/home/email/mentorapproval-approval.txt

 New Project, New Mentor
 ===